Voice, Movement, Music and Singing

 26 June 2019

 Requisites for this module

-By the final year of the course students are considered to be performers and actors.
-The work of skills classes in Terms One and Two of the final year focuses on students' professional development.
-Classes will involve the preparation of your shows, audition pieces, preparation for the final Showcase performance and weekly classes to deal with any on-going problems and issues arising.
-Students continue to develop and practice warm-ups and preparation for rehearsal and performance.
-The final year work allows you to establish patterns and pathways
+By the final year students are considered to be performers and actors.
+The work of skills classes in terms one and two of the final year in this compulsory module focuses on students' professional development.
+Classes will involve work on preparation of self-created performances and for the final Showcase performance.
+Weekly classes will also deal with any on-going technical issues arising from students' acting projects.

 No information available.

 - Technical integration of voice skills

 - Ability to use movement techniques to create physical sequences

 - Demonstration of Movement characterisations in a variety of performance styles

 Music and Singing: